-A special provision gives taxpayers the ability to distribute tax-free to charity up to \$100,000 from a traditional or Roth IRA maintained for an individual whose has reached age 70.5.
-Note that this provision is scheduled to expire at the end of 2013.
+A special provision previously gave taxpayers the ability to distribute tax-free to charity up to \$100,000 from a traditional or Roth IRA maintained for an individual who has reached age 70.5.
+Note that this provision expired at the end of 2014.
+However, there is the possibility that the provision could be reinstated for 2015 by Congress late in 2015.

 Other Expenses: Other types of expenses over which individuals may have control of timing include property taxes, mortgage interest, and margin interest.
 Note, however, that prepaid expenses can be deducted only in the year to which they relate.
 For example, you can prepay (by Dec.
-31) property taxes due next year that relate to this year and deduct the payment on this year's return.
-But you generally can't prepay property taxes that relate to next year and deduct the payment on this year's return.
+31) property taxes due next year that relate to this year and deduct the payment on this year's return; but you generally cannot prepay property taxes that relate to next year and deduct the payment on this year's return.